Kanahe1800/hanami-bloom-prediction/README.md

 ## Motivation
 Japan attracts an average of 30–40 million tourists each year [1], many drawn by the country’s breathtaking natural scenery and particularly beautiful annual **cherry blossom bloom**.

 Beyond tourism, bloom timing also acts as a **biological sensor** for environmental change.
-Shifts in the start and duration of blooming can reflect variations in temperature, precipitation, and CO₂ emissions, serving as indicators of climate change.
+Shifts in the time of full blooming can reflect variations in temperature, precipitation, and CO₂ emissions, serving as indicators of climate change.

 Our goal is twofold:
 1. Help travelers find the best times to visit Japan for cherry blossoms